Tyrone Hayes

-Hayes' research into atrazine as an endocrine disruptor has been contested by Syngenta – the company who manufactures atrazine – and the Australian Pesticides and Veterinary Medicines Authority.
+Hayes' research into atrazine as an endocrine disruptor has been contested by Syngenta – the company that manufactures atrazine – and the Australian Pesticides and Veterinary Medicines Authority.

+In 2023, he was elected to the National Academy of Sciences.

 Early life and education

 Tyrone Hayes was born in 1967 in Columbia, South Carolina to Romeo and Susie Hayes.
 As a child he showed great interest in lizards and frogs.
 He was particularly interested in the way frogs morphed from tadpoles into their adult form.
 He won a state science fair with research that showed that anole lizards had to be awake in order to change color.
-He graduated from Dreher High School in 1985 and earned both his B.A. and M.A. in biology in 1989 from Harvard University.
-His dissertation focused on the genetic and environmental mechanisms determining the gender of the wood frog.
+He graduated from Dreher High School in 1985 and earned both his A.B. and M.A. in biology in 1989 from Harvard University.
+His dissertation focused on the genetic and environmental mechanisms determining the sex of the wood frog.
 He continued his studies at the University of California, Berkeley.
 There he received his Ph.D. in integrative biology in 1993 for his study of the role that hormone play in mediating developmental responses to environmental changes in amphibians.

 Career

 After graduating from Harvard University, Hayes worked as a technician and freelance consultant from 1990 to 1992 for Tiburon, California-based Biosystems, Inc. Hayes has held an academic appointment (professorship) at the University of California, Berkeley since completing his doctoral research there in 1992; he was hired as a graduate student instructor in 1992, became an assistant professor in 1994, associate professor in 2000, and professor in 2003 in the Department of Integrative Biology, Molecular Toxicology, Group in Endocrinology, Museum of Vertebrate Zoology, Energy and Resources Group, University of California, Berkeley.
+In 2021, Hayes was appointed to the position of Department Co-Chair.
+He advanced to the position of associate dean for Diversity, Equity and Inclusion in the College of Letters and Science at Berkeley in 2023.

 Hayes’ scientific research has focused on the potential of genetic adaptation and the role of hormones in the development of the amphibian.
 His investigations have shown that chemical agents, such as a commonly used herbicide, have the ability to negatively impact the sexual development of the amphibian, even when such toxins are present in low concentrations.
 Hayes has taken an interest in the hormonal regulation and development of aggressive behavior.
 He has also been active with the National Science Foundation Review Panel since 1995, and he has served on several other advisory boards as well.